tymyrddin/red-basic/source/docs/social-engineering/Create-botnet.md

-# Red team: create a botnet
+# Red team: Create a botnet

 From research, what appears to be happening.